michelli-ofig/Insiders-Clustering/README.md

 **True:** The Insider Cluster has a revenue of more than 50% of total purchases.

-**H5.The GMV of Insider’s customers is concentrated in the third quartile.**
+**H3.
+The GMV of Insider’s customers is concentrated in the third quartile.**

 **False:** The revenue of the insider cluster is concentrated on the first quartile.